2DegreesInvesting/ds.database/04_rdbms/README.md

 #> here() starts at /home/rstudio/git/ds.database
 ```

-The dm package make it easy to deploy a data model to a Relational
-Database Management System (RDBMS).

 ### Deploy a data model to a RDBMS

 If you have an RDBMS (an SQLite file) …